jupyter-on-kubernetes/lab-jupyter-on-k8s-03/workshop/content/exercises/02-user-authentication.md

-We have JupyterHub running but we can't actually login.
+We have JupyterHub running but we couldn't actually login.
 This is because the default configuration for JupyterHub is to use the Linux system pluggable authentication mechanism (PAM).
 That is, it would use the Linux hosts password database or associated authentication provider.
 In this workshop environment PAM is not available for authenticating users.

 To remedy this, JupyterHub needs to be configured to use a different authenticator.